Foot (unit): Other obsolete feet

-The palm (typically 200 mm to 280 mm) was used in many Mediterranean cities instead of the foot.
-Horace Doursther, whose reference was published in Belgium which had the smallest foot measurements, grouped both units together, while J.F.G.
-Palaiseau devoted three chapters to units of length: one for linear measures (palms and feet); one for cloth measures (ells); and one for distances traveled (miles and leagues).
+The palm (typically 200–280 mm, ie. 77/8 to 111/32 inches) was used in many Mediterranean cities instead of the foot.
+Horace Doursther, whose reference was published in Belgium which had the smallest foot measurements, grouped both units together, while J. F. G. Palaiseau devoted three chapters to units of length: one for linear measures (palms and feet); one for cloth measures (ells); and one for distances traveled (miles and leagues).

-Obsolete feet details

-In the table below, arbitrary cut-off points of 270 mm and 350 mm have been chosen.

 In Belgium, the words pied (French) and voet (Dutch) would have been used interchangeably.